About Bock Casemates

 Delving down to a depth of up to 131 feet underground and spanning 14 miles at their peak, the Bock Casemates were part of Luxembourg’s famed defences.

 Mostly closed down in the 19th century, the Bock Casemates were opened to the public in 1933.
-They then reprised their protective role in a slightly different guise during World War II when 35,000 people sheltered in them.
+They then reprised their protective role in a different format during World War Two when they provided shelter for 35,000 people.

 Discover the best Historic Sites in Luxembourg, from the National Museum of Military History to the General Patton Museum and more, includes interactive Luxembourg cultural monuments map.